j-faria/iCCF/index.md

 This package provides clear and well-documented implementations of common
 line profile indicators measured from the cross-correlation function (CCF).
-Plus other utility functions to work with CCFs.
+And many other utility functions to work with CCFs.
 {: .fs-5 .fw-300 }

 <!-- When searching for exoplanets with the radial-velocity (RV) method, -->
 <!-- these indicators are sometimes used as tracers of stellar activity. -->